gavinr/github-csv-tools/README.md

 ### Tokens

-For all actions, you'll need a GitHub token:
+For all actions, the tool will ask you to input a GitHub token.
+To obtain this token:

 1. Go to https://github.com/settings/tokens
 2. Click "Generate New Token"
 3. Check on `repo`
-4. Copy the token provided - this tool will ask for it.
+4. Copy/paste the token provided when the tool asks for it.

 ## Development